9 Reasons to Move to Palmetto, Florida

 What makes Palmetto truly special is its stunning natural setting.
 Bordered by the majestic Manatee River to the south and Terra Ceia Bay and the Gulf of Mexico to the west, you’re never more than a few minutes from sparkling water views and the gentle sound of lapping waves.
 This suburban community provides the peaceful lifestyle you’ve been craving while keeping you connected to all the amenities of modern Florida living.

-One of Palmetto’s greatest advantages is its location near vibrant cities on Florida’s west coast:
+One of Palmetto’s greatest advantages is its proximity to vibrant cities on Florida’s west coast:

 • Bradenton, just six miles south of Palmetto, offers a thriving arts scene, an idyllic riverwalk, and ample employment opportunities, particularly for healthcare professionals and within the Manatee County government.